mohit2978/SpringBoot_Notes/037 spring security-5 JWT/000notes.md

 ![alt text](image-16.png)

+### Let us code

 ![alt text](image-17.png)

 ![alt text](image-18.png)

+need jwt dependency to generate token so use jjwt-api (it just provide api), jjwt-impl (implementation of jjwt to sign the key ,get the token)(can use other impl too),jjwt-jackson (payload has Key-value so for json processing using it)

+---

+##### Custom Filter

+`OnePerRequestFilter` make sure that in one request any filter should not run twice!!

+See here how Filter get apis!!
+We telling this filter only works for `generate-token`!!

 ![alt text](image-19.png)

+UserNamePasswordAuthenticationToken we are getting as it is supported by DAOAuthentricationProvider!!
+Then we have passed to AuthneticationManager which will deligate to
+DAOAuthentricationProvider and which checks from DB whether credentials are valid or not !!If matches then it will put true in Isauthneticated()!!

+If Authenticated we generating the token!!

+We no need to go to Controllers, Filters are just before Controllers we know!

 ![alt text](image-20.png)

+Here JWT is created!!We using HMAC algo , so same key is used in encrption and decryption!!Here we have put key here only , but In prod that should not be case ,we must have key somewhere else also should use different keys!!

 ![alt text](image-21.png)

+##### Config

+DAOAuthenticationProvider also we need to provide!!So see below for that!

 ![alt text](image-22.png)

+Now see below we creating object of filter as Filter was not annotated with @Bean so we  need to create its object ourself!!

+Also we need to add AuthenticationManager's List of Provider we provide only DAO one!!

+ Here we have created a new list but we can also get the AuthenticationMananger and add out provider to list!!

 ![alt text](image-23.png)

+addFilterBefore add our filter to filter we provided before `UserNamePasswordAuthneticationFilter`!!

 ![alt text](image-24.png)

 ![alt text](image-25.png)

+In response Header we getting JWT token as we have configuered!!

+So see we have not put `/generate-token` apu in controller ,It is in Filter part!!

+## Step-3 Token Validation

+User try to access any api ,so User first goes to SecurityFilter which validates token and then token is passed to Controller if token is valid!

+So we need to create filter again!!

 ![alt text](image-26.png)